VyperGroup/aero/README.md

 ## Deep Scope Property Checking

 Location objects are replaced with a fake Location api, and also in the case of the site trying to escape the location scoping bracket property accessors for certain objects are checked using our scope function that evaluates the expression in hopes of intercepting the attempted location or window call.
-Additionaly, this scoping is integrated into Eval, Function Class, and Reflect hooks. _Support for this feature is enabled in flags_
+Additionaly, this scoping is integrated into Eval, Function Class, and Reflect interceptors. _Support for this feature is enabled in flags_

 ## Cors Emulation